kepha-okari/pingpong/README.md

 # Technologies Used

-The site uses HTML,CSS, bootstrap,javascript and jQuery to implement.
+The site uses HTML,CSS, bootstrap,javascript and jQuery to implement both the user interface and business logic of the app.

 ## License